The Seljuk Han of Anatolia

 the sultan and of the patron.

-Sometime in the 13th century, a mosque was built in the inside left corner of the courtyard, raised up one storey, with an inscription and an external door.
-It is a square room, covered with a dome and accessible by steps.
-There is also a group of 3 rooms to the right of the courtyard which probably served as the baths.
+Sometime in the 13th century, a mosque was built in the left corner of the courtyard.
+It is raised up one storey reached by a set of steps, and has an inscription and an external door.
+It is a square room, covered with a dome.
+There is also a group of 3 rooms to the right of the courtyard which probably served as baths.

 This has has come to be known as the "White Han" due to the beautiful white

 stone used on the front entry door and in the mosque.
 The

 portal is magnificent with its geometric relief decorations and its sparkling